gdg-garage/gdg-garage.github.io/index.markdown

 Think of GDG Garage as a D&D<small class="star">* <span>(Dungeons & Dragons, probably the most popular role-playing game)</span></small> session, but instead of dice and sheets of paper, you have laptops and code.

+Or think of it as a local fitness center, but instead of excercising muscles, you excercise your coding skills.

 These are the principles of GDG Garage:

 1. <strong class="c1">Nobody is perfect</strong>